Computer & Network Support Student Guide to IT

 When you authenticate, you are agreeing to comply with the IT Resource Use Policy.
 Having problems authenticating?
 Reset your password and try again.

-Note: You will also see the network “Westmont_Open”, which will allow you to connect without authenticating.
-It is provided for the convenience of visitors on campus without a Westmont account, and will be severely restricted in speed and access policies (no access to YouTube, Netflix, etc.).
+Note: You will also see the network “Visitor”, which will allow you to connect without authenticating.
+It is provided for the convenience of visitors on campus without a Westmont account, and is restricted in speed and access policies (no access to YouTube, Netflix, etc.).

 Voskuyl Library IT Help Desk